Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC2/krc2_installation_and_setup.rst

 KUKA KR C2 installation and setup
 =================================

-A Pickit interface for KR-C2 controller is available and can be set up s follows.
+A Pickit interface for KR-C2 controllers is available and can be set up as follows.

 Check controller and software compatibility
 -------------------------------------------